 - Income tax or national insurance contributions paid in the assessment period in respect of those employed earnings (note that although the legislation states only tax and NI in respect of the employed earnings can be deducted, in practice any tax that is paid is deducted even if it does not relate directly to the employment)

 - Any sums withheld under a payroll giving scheme under Part 12, ITEPA 2003.

 Full details of employed earnings can be found in ADM Chapter H3.

 Self-employed earnings are those which derive from a trade, profession or vocation.
 The claimant does not need to be classed as ‘gainfully self-employed’ for such earnings to be taken into account.
 Claimants who are director of their own limited company may also be treated as having self-employed earnings where they stand in a position analogous to that of a sole owner or partner in relation to a business that is carrying on a trade or a property business.
-See our self-employment section.
+See our self-employment section for further information.

 Unearned income broadly includes the following types of income:

 - Retirement pension income